mattchoinski/ElectronIdea/README.md

 ## TODO

-- Files URLs are assumed to be well-formed
+- URLs of files are assumed to be well-formed